Owl-Listener/ai-design-field-guide/README.md

 ---

-## The Eames Test
+## Five questions in the Eames tradition

-Run this before you open any design tool.
+Run these before you open any design tool.
 Five questions.
 Ten minutes.

+The Eames never wrote these down as a checklist — but they are drawn directly from how the Eames worked, and from their definition of design as "a plan for arranging elements to accomplish a particular purpose."
+The questions are ours.
+The philosophy is theirs.

 | # | Question | Why it matters |
 |---|----------|----------------|